-Using reward-based training methods, we introduce the puppy to being handled, explore novel objects, focus on his person and have fun learning.
+Using reward-based training methods, we introduce the puppy to being handled, explore novel objects, focus on their person and have fun learning.
 The class covers kindergarten versions of basic behaviors, such as sit, down, hand targeting, impulse control, recall and walking on a loose leash.
 The puppy’s guardian learns how to communicate with the puppy, how to manage normal puppy behaviors, such as nipping, jumping and grabbing-and-running, and also how to build a trusting relationship with your young dog.
 Couples and families are encouraged to come to class together.

 Puppies must show proof of the second set of vaccinations.

 (6 sessions – First class is a comprehensive orientation and meets without puppies.)

 April 16, 2022, 3 pm, meets at OSSVH

 For puppies 5-9 months old.
 This class builds on the behaviors learned in Smart Start puppy class or the equivalent.
 Puppies learn fast sits and downs, focus on owner, elementary school versions of sit and down stays (duration and mild distractions), wait before a recall, recall with mild distractions, sitting while puppy’s person greets someone, walking on a loose leash past a person with a dog, accepting handling while sitting and greeting a friendly dog.

 (Puppy must have had an introductory puppy class or the instructor’s permission.
 Please call 301-928-6606 if you’re not sure.)

 April 20-May 25, 7:30 pm, meets at OSSVH